entangledloops/slidingpuzzle/README.md

 weight: 15, solution_len: 43, expanded: 782
 ```

 With the default parameters, we see that A* finds the optimal solution after expanding `1086` states.
 If we are willing to sacrifice optimality of the solution, we can try different weights to tradeoff solution quality for search time.
-Note that for a given problem and quality criteria, there will be an optimal weight.
 Beyond a certain point, the weight will have no positive effect.
 In the example above, using weights beyond `~38` produces further change in neither solution quality nor nodes expanded.

-Of the provided algorithms, only beam search is incomplete.
+Of the provided algorithms, only beam search is incomplete by default.
 This means it
 may miss the goal, even thought the board is solvable.

 ## Heuristics